-The group of four males, aged 23-34 and all from Algeria, left from from Velika Kladusa on the 25th of May.
+The group of four males, aged 23-34 and all from Algeria, left from from Velika Kladuša on the 25th of May.
 The 23-year-old respondent told us he had planned out the route on his own using google maps.
 At the border between Bosnia and Croatia, the group had to cross “a place with three rivers where you need to swim.
 The second river is normal, just up to the knee and the third also.”
-After they successfully crossed the river, they continued and in the end, they managed to cross Croatia for Slovenia without any problems in six days, walking only during the daytime.
+After they successfully crossed the river, they continued and, in the end, they managed to cross Croatia for Slovenia in six days.
 Once they arrived at the Croatian-Slovenian border, they had to cross another river (most likely the Kolpa river, see below).

 “The dog came to us and bit the bag of my friend and then [makes a hand gesture indicating that they had to run] we started running.”

 The respondent’s friend left behind his backpack.
-By doing so, the group managed to escape from the police officers.
-Approximately four hours after the first police contact, the group was detected again by police at a turning area in the forest (approximate location: 45.478597, 15.298622).
+By doing so, the group managed to escape from the officers.
+The respondent described that, approximately four hours after the first police contact, the group was detected again by police at a turning area in the forest (approximate location: 45.478597, 15.298622).

 “First we didn’t see the police but when the police caught us, the policeman said to me ‘I was seeing you before.’”